alper/nix-shorts/README.md

 * Try out installing things [temporarily into a nix-shell](working-with-nix-shells.md)
 * Make this permanent by [adding these packages to your profile](install-things-to-nix-profile.md)
-* Understand [how a simple derivation works](your-first-derivation.md) and is built
+* Understand how a [simple derivation](your-first-derivation.md) works and is built
-* [Setup a flake](develop-and-build-with-flakes.md) to easily work on a project and build it with declaratively defined tools and dependencies
+* [Setup a flake](develop-and-build-with-flakes.md) to easily work on a project and build it

 ## Requirements